shredtechular/antdimot.github.io/app/data/angularjs_builtin_directives_ngrepeat.md

         </body>
     </html>

-As you can see, i defined a controller called **articleCtrl** which is responsable for setting the array of articles.
+As you can see, i defined a controller called **articleCtrl** which is responsable for loading the array of articles.

-In the html code i used the directive *ngRepeat* using the expression *"item in articles"* for cycling the table row, which is used to show all article data.
+In the html code there is the directive **ngRepeat** that used the expression **"item in articles"** for cycling the table row, which is used to show all article data.